fanpu/website/_posts/2023-06-09-advanced-operating-systems-course-review.markdown

 is accessible and yet challenging to students from a wide range of backgrounds, and will prepare one well for building systems in the future, be it in academia or industry.
+# Course Structure
+There are three main components to the class: paper summaries, projects, and exams.

+## 1. Paper Summaries
+Before each lecture, the class is assigned a required reading and an optional reading.
+A paper summary of the required reading must be submitted before the class, which will discuss both readings.

+The paper summary will contain 3 things:
+1. The 3 most important things in the paper,
+2. 1 most glaring deficiency of the paper (even highly celebrated papers have faults!),
+3. A conclusion on how you will use lessons from this paper to inform you on how you will build systems in the future.

+It took me on average 2-4 hours to read each paper and around 15 minutes for the summary.

+The lectures for this class are front-loaded, meaning that during the first two-thirds of the semester, you will meet 3 times a week for 80 minutes each, while there will be no lectures at all during the final third of the semester, and so "on average" throughout the semester you will meet twice a week.
+This is so that students have enough knowledge and content to begin working on their course projects early on in the semester.

+There will be 3 short breaks in each lecture, where all students will get into breakout groups and share and discuss among themselves one of the prompts for the paper based on their paper summaries.
+Afterwards, all groups are invited to share what they thought.

+Reading and writing the paper summaries are the only "homework" you will get in this class.

+## 2. Course Project
+There is also a semester-long course project with a significant systems component in groups of three.
+This will begin in earnest after a third of the semester, and all the project groups met with Phil and the TA Val once every two weeks.
+The deliverables include a project proposal, an interim report, a final presentation, and a final report.
+The course project will be the largest constituent of your final grade.

+## 3. Midterms
+Finally, there are two midterm exams, which are taken during class time.
+The first is taken in the middle of the semester, and the second is taken after all lectures have concluded.

+Each midterm will cover content from a shortlisted selection of 10 of the required readings.
+There will be 9 questions on the midterm, which covers 9 of the 10 papers, and you are only required to answer 7 of the problems.

+The course staff will also provide two past year exams to practice on, though some of the readings may have changed since.

+It admittedly does seem quite daunting to have to study and be familiar with 10 papers spanning very different topics.
+I did not have time to actually re-read all 10 papers to prepare for the midterm, and so the way I prepared was to go through all the lecture slides again, re-read the most important sections of the paper, and skim through the rest.
+Afterward, I attempted the past exams to fill in any gaps that I may have missed.
+This strategy allowed me to do fairly well on the exam.

+# Workload
+The class has a moderate workload for a systems class.
+Expect to spend 10-12 hours a week on the readings and paper summaries while lectures are ongoing, probably a couple more hours once the projects get into motion midway through the semester, and for it to consume a significant portion of your existence in the last two weeks before the final presentations.

+It is a far less demanding and stressful class than the legendary [15-410/605 Operating System Design and Implementation](https://www.cs.cmu.edu/~410/) class, so don't let the "advanced" in the course title scare you off from taking this class.
+After all, most people taking this class are Ph.D. students who have their own research to work on and can't exactly spend all their time on courses, unlike undergraduates.

 # Our Course Project, and Reflections
 Our course project was on the automated optimal scheduling of data in dynamic neural